eneam/mboxviewer/README.txt

 Changes
 ---

+v 1.0.3.12

+ - To improve mboxview, please post reviews on what works, what doesn't, create bug tickets and enhancment requests;
+ - Added support for multiple folders housing mbox files under the Mail Tree view;
+ - Fixed HTML/PDF mail header dialog.
+User was able to configure custom font while the default font is set;
+ - Updated User Manual to describe new and updated features;

 v 1.0.3.11

  - To improve mboxview, please post reviews on what works, what doesn't, create bug tickets and enhancment requests;